iaifi/iaifi.github.io/index.md

 [View our full events calendar](events-calendar.html) for all upcoming events.

-***IAIFI Open House on September 9, 2022*** We will host an IAIFI Open House on Friday, September 9, 2022 from 2:00–4:00 pm ET in the IAIFI Penthouse (MIT Building 26, 6th floor).
-Local Boston-area researchers interested in learning more about IAIFI are invited to attend.
-[RSVP for more information](https://docs.google.com/forms/d/e/1FAIpQLSeelY4S0-JxELVW_M87m2UkzIDq9SnqrO4L69wK3ZvgB850RA/viewform).
+***IAIFI Special Seminar on September 23, 2022*** We will host an IAIFI Special Seminar on Friday, September 23, 2022 from 3:00–4:00 pm ET in the LNS Kolker Room (MIT Building 26, room 414).
+David Stork will lead a discussion on "When computers look at art: Recent triumphs and future opportunities for computer-assisted connoisseurship of fine art paintings and drawings" [View calendar event for more information](https://calendar.google.com/event?action=TEMPLATE&tmeid=MWRhZjRncHVkYWcwZ29xYmN2ZHFpOGZrdjkgYzZwNzIwMGRwbjE0c201M2owMWExZXZwODhAZw&tmsrc=c6p7200dpn14sm53j01a1evp88%40group.calendar.google.com).
 {:.success}

-***IAIFI Colloquium Series will return on September 16, 2022 at 2:00 pm ET.***  Our [virtual colloquium series](events.html) for Fall 2022 will kick off on September 16, 2022 with Lucy Colwell (Associate Professor, University of Cambridge) at 2:00 pm ET.
-All colloquia will be streamed live and available to view later on our [YouTube channel](https://youtube.com/playlist?list=PLBY0ED2StbGbd6ZhDB6Yhg2tB_jnXrxuJ).
+***Next IAIFI Colloquium on October 14, 2022 at 2:00 pm ET.***  Our [hybrid colloquium series](events.html) for Fall 2022 will continue on October 14, 2022 with Daniel Goldman (Dunn Family Professor, Georgia Institute of Technology) at 2:00 pm ET.
+All colloquia will be streamed live and available to view later on our [YouTube channel](https://youtube.com/playlist?list=PLBY0ED2StbGbnP4OH5_ggH1QvoO3nyOw7).
 {:.success}

 ### IAIFI News